 Benefits of Trade Show Live Streaming

 When you exhibit at an expo, many of your clients and prospects will be present.
 However, there are still many great people who are unable to attend the event due to budget constraints, scheduling conflicts and attendance caps.
-Rather than having these people forget about you, live streaming makes your brand accessible.
+Rather than having these people forget about you, live streaming during a tradeshow makes your brand accessible.

 Thanks to live feeds, you can bring your trade show presence to someone’s living room or office desk.
 They can be part of the action, whether it’s watching you unveil a new product or showcasing your latest offers.
 People will appreciate this and develop stronger brand ties.

 So, what type of content is best for live streaming at a trade show?
 Plenty!
 You can practically stream anything, but here are some of the most popular options:

 - Stationary footage.
 Set up a camera and let it capture footage from your time at the event.
 This is a great way to let your audience know what’s happening on the trade show floor.